Travel from Tbilisi to Tehran via Armenia. Explore the best of the Caucasus and Iran.

 Before leaving Zanjan, we will visit the unique Rakhtshur khaneh (old public laundry now turned into an ethnographic museum) and the old Public Bath House which is a traditional Qajari Era laundry house and is today Zanjan’s Museum of Anthropology.
 This place was used for washing clothes by women around the city.
 At the present this historic building is being used as Zanjan anthropological Museum.

 En route back to Tehran (4-hour drive) we will visit the magnificent XIV Century Gonbad-e-Soltaniyeh, the tomb/tower of Olijaytu, the last Mongol/Il-Khanid Ruler of Iran (1304-1330).
 The monument is remarkable in many different architectural aspects, including its huge dome, which is about 167 feet high and ranks among the largest domes in the world.
 Gonbad-e-Soltaniyeh is one of 13 UNESCO World Heritage sites in Iran.
-Arrive Tehran for dinner and overnight.
+Dinner and overnight in Terhan.

 Day 13: Tehran [B,L,D]